akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 }
 ```

-Note that there is a difference in behavior compared to the using a thread pool dispatcher in that there is no limit
+Note that there is a difference in behavior compared to using a thread pool dispatcher in that there is no limit
 to how many virtual threads can block, for example hitting a service and waiting for a response,
 while the threadpool executor puts an upper limit (16 by default) on how many threads are actually in flight,
 once that limit has been reached, additional tasks are queued until a thread becomes available.